tboom-ai/SIMOH/README.md

 ![Project Flowchart](flowchart.png)

 ### Flowchart Summary
-After launching the main_app_PPE application, the system starts the **Preparation Phase**.
+After launching the ```main_app_PPE``` application, the system starts the **Preparation Phase**:
 - **P1**: After clicking "Import BIM", an .ifc BIM file is loaded.
 Zone and structural data is extracted to generate a digital site plan for the robot's path.
 - **P2**: Directly after importing the BIM, the system starts it path planning algorithms.
 It calculates an optimal route between zones based on factors as risk levels, previously identified hazards, and distances between zones.
 - **P3**: After the robot's plan is finalized and the optimal plan is planned, the Unitree GO2 robot is ready to start the next phase.

-When clicking the "Start" button,
+The "Start" button can be clicked.

+When clicking "Start", the **Execution Phase** begins.
+The robot leaves it charging station and starts its cycle:
+- **E1**: This part is the heart of the system code.
+It involves the execution of real-time operation, where the robot, simulated by a red dot, navigates its predifined path.
+When entering the boundary of a zone where a PPE check is required, it opens the systems webcam and starts detecting for PPE.
+Hazard warnings are logged to the JSON file real-time.
+- **E2**: The crack detection algorithm isn't yet integrated within ```main_app_PPE```.
+It is activated by launching ```main_app_cracks```.
+The system requests users to locate specific structural elements on a site plan and include a picture of them, which it will then analyze for cracks.
+- **E3**: The systems findings are logged directly to the ```BIM.json``` file.
+Clicking "Show Heatmap" reveals real-time hazard data.

-More elaborate information about all algorithms can be found in the "Final Report PFD".
-The link to this PFD file: xxxxxxxxxx
+More elaborate information about all algorithms can be found in the "Final Report PDF".
+The link to this PDF file: xxxxxxxxxx

 ## Installation 🚀

 Running the code requires a few steps to take.

-### Step 1: Initial setup
+### Step 1: Initial Setup
 1. **Clone the repository**
    - Clone this repository to your local system:
       ```bash